nazgul26/PHPRecipebook/docker/README.md

 | PHPRECIPEBOOK_DB_LOGIN | recipebook | Must match POSTGRES_USER |
 | PHPRECIPEBOOK_DB_PASS | recipebook | Must match POSTGRES_PASSWORD |
 | PHPRECIPEBOOK_SETUP_MODE | FALSE | Turn on PHPRecipebook setup mode |

-## Notes

-The database server currently runs as root, which means that the files created in the database directory will be owned by root.
-This issue may be addressed in the future by letting the user specify the database process' user id.